 Evidence suggests that mindfulness training can improve students' standardized test scores, attendance and discipline.
 But it also works for adults.

-found that employees who get mindfulness training become more productive and stable.
+Several workplace studies found that employees who get mindfulness training become more productive and stable.
 They demonstrate more self-control and efficiency.
 Employees with mindfulness training also seem to pick up on things faster and can read group dynamics better.

 One study even showed that mindfulness practitioners recognize facial expressions better, making them more emotionally intelligent and helping them to be more empathetic.